matlab-deep-learning/pix2pix/README.md

 Use the helper function `p2p.util.downloadFacades` to download and prepare the dataset for model training.
 Once that's ready you will have two folders 'A' the input labels, and 'B' the desired output images.

 To train the model we need to provide the locations of the A and B images, as well as any training options.
-The model will thentry and learn to convert A images into B images!
+The model will then try and learn to convert A images into B images!

 ```matlab
 [labelFolder, targetFolder] = p2p.util.downloadFacades();